KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 You may encounter a situation where you want to modify data in the model, and have the changes reflected on the frontend side.
-Every time we change data in the model, we must emit the `dataChanged()` which will apply those changes on the frontend side at the specific cells specified in its arguments.
+Every time we change data in the model, we must emit the `dataChanged()` signal which will apply those changes on the frontend side at the specific cells specified in its arguments.
 In this tutorial, we can just use the `index` argument of `setData()`.